-- 1. A material procedural or substantive error occurred that significantly impacted the outcome of the hearing (e.g. substantiated bias, material deviation from established procedures); which must be explained in the written appeal; or - 2.
-To consider new evidence, unavailable during the investigation or hearing that could substantially impact the original finding or sanction.
-A summary of this new evidence and its potential impact must be included in the written appeal, as well as the reasons the new evidence was not available during the original proceeding.
+- A material procedural error occurred that significantly impacted the outcome of the factual findings, outcomes, or both (e.g., substantiated bias, conflict of interest, or material deviation from established procedures). - There is new information, unavailable during the formal investigation that could substantially impact the decision or the outcome.
+The new information must be included with the student's request for appeal and the student must show that the new information was not known to them at the time of investigation.
+Failure to participate in the initial investigation does not constitute new information for the appeal process.